FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

 Plugging in larger values in the above example, we see that homomorphic multiplication for `N = 16384` and `q ~ 2^100` takes only 50 ms!
 This is clearly an impressive speedup compared to the 7.7 seconds we got in the first example [`crate::examples::bfv_impl_v1`].
 In fact, a little more benchmarking shows that our implementation almost matches state-of-the-art HE libraries!
-For example, for `N = 32768` and `q ~ 800`, I get 0.88 seconds, which is close to the 0.5 seconds that SEAL takes on my system.
+For example, for `N = 32768` and `q ~ 800`, I get 0.88 seconds, which is close to the 0.5 seconds that SEAL version 4.1.2 takes on my system.

 Nevertheless, there does remain some optimization potential:
  - Currently, the native NTT of HE-Ring is the same as in `feanor-math`, and it is not quite as fast as others.